gabrieldansereau/ms_downscaling_metawebs/README.md

 willow-galler-parasitoid networks [@Gravel2019BriElt], where connectance was higher in northern regions.
-However, those are systems with different numbers of species and environmental conditions (*e.g.*, Europe and Canada could differ due to varying climatic conditions, land-use, and speciesc composition at the same latitudes).
+However, those are systems with different numbers of species and environmental conditions (*e.g.*, Europe and Canada could differ due to varying climatic conditions, land-use, and species composition at the same latitudes).
 Further research should investigate why these results might differ between continents and ecological systems and whether it is due to the methodology, data, or biogeographical processes.